 “I came to therapy thinking that my sexuality didn’t matter, but it turned out that every part of my personality was intimately connected.
 Cutting one piece damaged the rest.”

-I came across this book online in a post that listed off a bunch of must-read non-fiction books.
-As I’ve probably mentioned in my earlier book reviews, this year I want to delve more into genres that I don’t typically reach for, and non-fiction is definitely one of them.
-After reading a few non-fics already, I was eager to read another so I decided to pick this one up.
+I came across this book online in a post that listed off a bunch of must-read nonfiction books.
+As I’ve probably mentioned in my earlier book reviews, this year I wanted to delve more into genres that I don’t typically reach for, and nonfiction is definitely one of them.
+After reading a few nonfics already, I was eager to read another so I decided to pick this one up.
 And it was definitely a good choice.

-I thought this book was really interesting because Garrard’s story is one that could have easily gone untold.
-He’s from a small southern town, where he was raised by a fundamentalist family helmed by a father whom was, at the time, working towards becoming a pastor.
-His father views homosexuality as a sin, therefore leading Garrard to hide his sexuality from his father and the rest of his family and friends.
-At the start, Garrard went to Love In Action somewhat willingly - not because he was dying to do it, but because he was horrified with how his family saw him once they discovered his sexuality.
-The fact that he found the strength to go against the therapy was what made this book so remarkable because frankly, the experiences he went through were so demeaning and horrifying, that I couldn’t even handle it sometimes from a reader’s point of view.
+I thought this book was really interesting because Garrard’s story is one that could’ve easily gone untold.
+He’s from a small southern town, where he was raised by a fundamentalist family helmed by a father who was, at the time, working towards becoming a pastor.
+His father views homosexuality as a sin, therefore leading Garrard to hide his sexuality from his father and the rest of his friends.
+At the start, Garrard went into Love In Action somewhat willingly - not because he was dying to do it, but because he was horrified with how his family saw him once they discovered his sexuality.
+The fact that he found the strength to go against the therapy was what made this book so remarkable because frankly, the experiences he went through were so demeaning and horrifying.
+I could’ve even handle it sometimes from a reader’s point of view.
 I can’t begin to imagine what he went through himself, living it.

 Have you read Boy Erased?